LaKendaWilliams/Creating-Virtual-Machines/README.md

 </p>
 <p>
-In this demonstration, the virtual machine was connected through a remote desktop.
-First I clicked on the Windows VM and copied the IP Address.
-Next, I clicked the start menu to search the remote desktop.
-After, I pasted the IP address on the remote desktop I clicked search to connect remotely (connect with username and password).
-Then, on the remote desktop I Google searched Wireshark then downloaded and installed it.
+In this IT demonstration, the virtual machine was accessed via a remote desktop connection.
+Initially, the IP address of the Windows VM was copied after clicking on it.
+Following that, the start menu was utilized to search for the remote desktop application.
+Subsequently, the copied IP address was pasted into the remote desktop software, initiating the remote connection process by clicking 'connect' and inputting the necessary username and password credentials.
+Once connected to the remote desktop environment, Wireshark was searched for on Google, downloaded, and installed as required.
 </p>
 <br />